FinnishCustoms-SuomenTulli/account-register-information-update/index_en.md

 The data updating interface messages are signed using JWS signatures (PKI).
 The RS256 algorithm is used for JWS signatures, and they are done with the sender’s private key.
 The deployment and maintenance instructions for the Bank and Payment Account Register contain information on submitting certificates containing public keys to Customs.

-In terms of cryptographic strength, the cryptographic algorithms used in signatures must correspond at least with the cryptographic strength requirements set out by the Finnish Transport and Communications Agency as concerns national protection level ST IV.
-Current strength requirements are described in the Finnish-language document available at this link: https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf (Record No.:190/651/2015).
+The cryptographic algorithms used in signatures must have a cryptographic strength at least equal to the cryptographic strength requirements specified by the Finnish Transport and Communications Agency Traficom for national protection level ST IV.
+The current strength requirements are described (in Finnish) in the document https://www.kyberturvallisuuskeskus.fi/sites/default/files/media/regulation/ohje-kryptografiset-vahvuusvaatimukset-kansalliset-suojaustasot.pdf (Dnro: 190/651/2015).

-The update message must have two separate JWS signatures (examples below):
+The updating message must have two separate JWS signatures (examples below):
-a) The Authorization header must have a Bearer token JWS in which the Business ID or the VAT ID of the sender can be found in a sub claim.
+a) Authorization header must have Bearer token JWS containing the sender’s Business ID or VAT number in the sub claim.
-b) The Request body must have a JWS in which the “reportUpdate” property contains the update message in accordance with the [JSON Schema](schemas/information_update.json).
+b) Request body must have JWS, where “reportUpdate” property contains the update message in accordance with [JSON Schema](schemas/information_update.json).

-In the "sub" field of both JWS signatures are required to contain the sender's Business ID or VAT ID in the same form as in SERIALNUMBER field in sender's public certificate.
+The sub fields of both these JWS signatures must contain the sender’s Business ID or VAT number in the same format as in the SERIALNUMBER field of the sender’s public certificate.

-A report on a message as incorrect or suspected to be incorrect differs from an update message in that “reportUpdate” claim is completely left out and instead, either “reportDisputable” or “reportIncorrect” is used, depending on the situation ([see General description of the account register updating interface](#chapter4)).
+A report on a message as incorrect or suspected to be incorrect differs from an updating message in that “reportUpdate” claim is completely left out and instead, either “reportDisputable” or “reportIncorrect” is used, depending on the situation ([see General description of the account register updating interface](#chapter4)).

 a) Authorization header JWS: